Iris Murdoch: Life

-From 1947 to 1948, Iris Murdoch studied philosophy as a postgraduate at Newnham College, Cambridge.
+From 1947 to 1948, Murdoch studied philosophy as a postgraduate at Newnham College, Cambridge.
 She met Ludwig Wittgenstein at Cambridge but did not hear him lecture, as he had left his Trinity College professorship before she arrived.
 In 1948 she became a fellow of St Anne's College, Oxford, where she taught philosophy until 1963.
 From 1963 to 1967, she taught one day a week in the General Studies department at the Royal College of Art.

 In 1956, Murdoch married John Bayley, a literary critic, novelist, and from 1974 to 1992 Warton Professor of English at the University of Oxford, whom she had met in Oxford in 1954.
 The unusual romantic partnership lasted more than forty years until Murdoch's death.
-Bayley thought that sex was "inescapably ridiculous".
-Murdoch in contrast had "multiple affairs with both men and women which, on discomposing occasions, [Bayley] witnessed for himself".
+Bayley thought that sex was "inescapably ridiculous."
+Murdoch in contrast had "multiple affairs with both men and women which, on discomposing occasions, [Bayley] witnessed for himself."
 Notably she had a long and turbulent love relationship with writer Brigid Brophy.

 Iris Murdoch's first novel, Under the Net, was published in 1954.
 She had previously published essays on philosophy, and the first monograph about Jean-Paul Sartre published in English.
 She went on to produce 25 more novels and additional works of philosophy, as well as poetry and drama.
-In 1976 she was named a Commander of the Order of the British Empire and in 1987 was made a Dame Commander of the Order of the British Empire.
+In 1976, she was named a Commander of the Order of the British Empire and in 1987 was made a Dame Commander of the Order of the British Empire.
 She was awarded honorary degrees by Durham University (DLitt, 1977), the University of Bath (DLitt, 1983), University of Cambridge (1993) and Kingston University (1994), among others.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1982.

 The house at 30 Charlbury Road where she lived with her husband from 1989 to her death has an Oxfordshire blue plaque.
 Her last novel, Jackson's Dilemma, was published in 1995.
 Iris Murdoch was diagnosed with Alzheimer's disease in 1997 and died in 1999 in Oxford.
 There is a bench dedicated to her on the grounds of Lady Margaret Hall, Oxford, where she used to enjoy walking.
 Dublin City Council and the Irish postal service marked the centenary of Murdoch's birth in 2019 by unveiling a commemorative plaque and postage stamp at her birthplace.